Bedrock-OSS/bedrock-wiki/docs/privacy.md

 -   Page visited is used to evaluate the popularity of pages and influence future work on the site
 -   Screen resolution is used to help prioritize development for different target devices

-Bedrock-OSS does not share your data with any other entities except in broad numbers, such as the total number of views a page has recieved in a week.
+Bedrock-OSS does not share your data with any other entities except in broad numbers, such as the total number of views a page has received in a week.

 ## How do we store your data?